GPII/universal/documentation/AuthorizationService.md

 ### APIs for [Authorization Code Grant](https://wiki.gpii.net/w/GPII_OAuth_2_Guide#Authorization_Code_Grant)

-#### addAuthorization(userId, oauth2ClientId, selectedPreferences)
+#### addUserAuthorizedAuthorization(userId, solutionId, oauth2ClientId, selectedPreferences)
 * **description**: Add the authorization.
-Check if the user authorization decision already exists based on the user id and OAuth2 client id.
+Check if the user authorization already exists based on the user id and OAuth2 client id/solution id.
 If it doesn't exist, generate an access token and add the authorization.
 If it does exist, do nothing.
-This function allow to add 2 type of authorizations: "authCodeAuthorization" and "onboardedSolutionAuthorization"
+This function can be used to add 2 type of authorizations: onboarded solution authorizations and web preferences consumer authorizations.
+When adding onboarded solution authorizations, the 2rd argument `solutionId` must be provided and the 3rd argument `oauth2ClientId` should be empty.
+Vice versa when adding web preferences consumer authorizations.
 * **parameters:**
     * userId: Number.
 A system generated unique number that identifies the user.
+    * solutionId: String.
+A unique string that represents the registration information of the onboarded solution.
     * oauth2ClientId: String.
-A unique string that represents the registration information provided by the client.
+A unique string that represents the registration information of the OAuth2 client.
     * selectedPreferences: Object.
 An object specifying the preferences that the user has selected to share, in the privacy ontology.
 An example:
     ```
     {